jzfed/DevourClient/README.md

 * Fully compatible with the new IL2CPP version of the game
 * Detects if you're in game, so no chances of crashing on main menu by activating features
 * Detects the map you are playing on (useful for the instant win)
+* Unlimited UV light
 * Fullbright (allows your flashlight to light a lot more)
-* Unlimited UV light
 * Player ESP
-* Player snaplines
+* Player Snaplines
+* Spawn any item
+* Force Star The Game
+* Instant Win
+* TP to Azazel
-* Achievements unlocker
+* Fly
-* Doors unlocker
+* EXP Modifier
 * Unlock all, including flashlights, perks, outfits.
 Active by default, can't be turned off, no persistance.
-* Instant Win (working as host)
-* Change your exp at the end of the game, changing it is permanant !
-* Spawn any item
+* Disable long interact
+* Azazel Speed
-* Change the player/azazel's speed
+* Change Player Speed
 * Revive yourself/everyone
+* Send Jumpscare To Players
 * Kill yourself/everyone
-* Disable long interact

 ## Building from source